yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am Xia Yutong, a master student at [CASA, UCL](https://www.ucl.ac.uk/bartlett/casa) majoring in Smart Cities and Urban Analytics, and I expect to graduate in Dec.
+I am Xia Yutong, a Ph.D. student at [NUS Graduate School](https://nusgs.nus.edu.sg/).

+I obtained my master's degree in Smart Cities and Urban Analytics from [The Bartlett Centre for Advanced Spatial Analysis (CASA)](https://www.ucl.ac.uk/bartlett/casa), University College London in Dec.
 2021.
-I will go to NUS to pursue my PhD degree in Jan.
-2022.
-I am interested in spatial data analysis, urban computing and travel behavior analysis.
+Before that, I obtained my bachelor degree in Land Resource Management from College of Public Administration, Huazhong Agricultural University in Jun.
+2020.
+I am interested in urban data analysis.

 More information about me can be found in the [CV page](https://yutong-xia.github.io/cv/).

 ## Education
 * Ph.D. in *Data Science*, NUS Graduate School (NGS), National University of Singapore (NUS), 2022-Present